 Now I’d love for you to watch Embrace the Shake because it really is amazing.
 Be sure to enjoy it full screen for the full effect.
 As with everything in life

 Shannon Magsam is co-founder of nwaMotherlode.com and nwaMomProm.com.
-She’s married to an awesome newspaper guy and they have a fun-loving, artsy tween who loves watching tv with them and drawing cats.
+She’s married to an awesome newspaperman and they have a fun-loving, artsy teen (officially!) who loves watching tv with them and drawing cats.
 If you have a question for Shannon, send it to firstname.lastname@example.org or leave a comment here.